shz/virgil/language/types.md

 #### Methods:

-**`format(fmtDate: str, fmtTime: str)`** - Produces a string representation of either/both the date portion and/or time portion.
-Send null to one of the "fmt" parameters to suppress a particular portion.
-Details on the supported values for the two "fmt" parameters is forthcoming.

 **`toLocal()`** - Returns a new datetime object that is identical except in that the offset has been automatically set to represent the timezone in which the virgil engine is running.